erinbryant/HobbyCrashOut/README.md

 Search user
   input full username - return either link to user(?) or no user found shows all possible users(up to 1000)

++Ideas
+  change background color of your page; cam do a color or hexcode for color